pelleum/pelleum-frontend/README.md

 **Note:** You only have to create a new build if you modified or added any native modules.
 Otherwise, you can simply run `expo start --dev-client` and continue to use the same client.

+## Creating Builds with EAS CLI
+- We can specify the profile we want to build (defined in eas.json), such as `eas build --profile development --platform all`
+- If we don't specify  a profile, **the build will default to production!**
+- The `preview` profile allows us to test out the app in production-like circumstances.
+The main difference between `preview` and `production` is that `preview` builds are not signed for distribution to stores.

+## Submit App Build to App Store with EAS CLI
+- Submit the latest iOS build to Apple: `eas submit -p ios --latest`
+- Submit the latest Android build to Google: `eas submit -p android --latest`

 ## Useful Terminal Commands
 **Note:** The app must be running for these commands to work.
 - To open the app on the iOS Simulator, press `i` in your terminal.